SeriousOldMan/Simulator-Controller/Docs/Plugins & Modes.md

 Note: The picture search will initially take some time, but the algorithm will learn the position of the Pitstop MFD during the initial run.
 Depending on your screen size and resolution the initial search will consume quite some CPU cycles.
 Therefore I advice to open the Pitstop MFD using one of the mode actions above once you are driving in a safe situation, to avoid lags later on.
 Simulator Controller will learn the position and will only search the much reduced screen area from now on and the CPU load will be 10 times less than before.

 Second note: The image search algorithm used here is as good as it can be.
 But unfortunately, the Pitstop MFD in *RaceRoom Racing Experience* has very low contrast differences in several places, other than the Pitstop MFD of *Assetto Corsa Competizione*, Therefore, it is possible from time to time, that the search will yield false positives, which in the end will lead to false values and choices entered into fields of the Pitstop MFD.
 So please always double check, that everything is correct, before entering the pit lane.

+## Plugin *AMS2*

+This plugin handles starting and stopping of the *Automobilista 2* simulation game.
+An application with the name "Automobilista 2" needs to be configured in the [configuration tool](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Installation-&-Configuration#configuration).
+Please set "startAMS2" as a special function hook in this configuration and "Automobilista 2" as the window title.